Dassa-Alora/Solteria/Social_Contract.md

 ## D&D House Rules

-* Components will only be used for Ritual Casting.
-(Ex: You don't need an petrified eye of a newt to cast Hex)
 * Ties for AC vs hit and spell vs spell save will always go to the attacker.
 * Drinking a potion for yourself or tossing a potion (checks will be rolled) to another player is a bonus action.
 Administering a potion to another player costs an action.
 * When using your inspiration, you can re-roll any roll (attack, damage, etc.) except death saving throws.